xenharmonic-devs/sonic-weave/BUILTIN.md

 `interval`

+### fareyInterior
+Generate the interior of the n'th Farey sequence i.e. all fractions between 0 and 1 exclusive with denominater below or at the given limit.
+#### Parameters:

+`maxDenominator`

+### fareySequence
+Generate the n'th Farey sequence i.e. all fractions between 0 and 1 inclusive with denominater below or at the given limit.
+#### Parameters:

+`maxDenominator`

 ### filter
 Obtain a copy of the given/current scale containing values that evaluate to `true` according to the `tester` riff.
 #### Parameters: